fblascogarma/google_ads_backend/README.md

 >"We looked at your app in great detail and learnt a lot from it.
 Your app worked like a charm and gave us a good sense of various components involved.
 The [document](https://docs.google.com/document/d/10WyzDUNZTVHhenWgCopf3YyaRDsyoavc7aHuOAMJF6Y/edit?usp=sharing) you provided was also very helpful.
-Thank you fo putting this together."
+Thank you for putting this together."

 # Assumptions & Prerequisites